GideonBear/solarsystem/README.md

 ## Inaccuracies

-I also made a system to see my model and the actual data diverge.

-After making the model apply gravity from every body to every other body, Mercury is still very inaccurate, but the far-away planets are fine.

-I just realized I should probably render the actual positions as well, that would be fun!
+I then made a system to see my model and the actual data diverge, and realized I should probably render the actual positions as well, that would be fun!
 I made them render transparently, which showed inaccuracies visually nicely.
+I also have a text-based view of the inaccuracies, and it can export to csv.

 I noticed two types of inaccuracies: